jesuscuevas/csus_website/_posts/2021-02-12-custom-programs-in-shell-pipelines.md

 - `stdout` standard output
 - `ARGS` command line arguments

-What great names!
+What great variable names!

-## Julia script hello world 2
+## Julia script

-Allow the user to specify behavior as a command line argument
+Allow the user to specify behavior as a command line argument, and add `main()`.
+This is closer to best practices.

 ```
 # Example usage: